Itaipu Dam: Social and environmental impacts

-When construction of the dam began, approximately 10,000 families living beside the Paraná River were displaced because of construction.
+When construction of the dam began in 1971, approximately 10,000 families living beside the Paraná River were displaced because of the construction.

 The world's largest waterfall by volume, the Guaíra Falls, was inundated by the newly formed Itaipu reservoir.
 The Brazilian government later liquidated the Guaíra Falls National Park.
 A few months before the reservoir was filled, 80 people died when an overcrowded bridge overlooking the falls collapsed, as tourists sought a last glimpse of the falls.

 The Guaíra Falls was an effective barrier that separated freshwater species in the upper Paraná basin (with its many endemics) from species found below it, and the two are recognized as different ecoregions.
 After the falls disappeared, many species formerly restricted to one of these areas have been able to invade the other, causing problems typically associated with introduced species.
 For example, more than 30 fish species that formerly were restricted to the region below the falls have been able to invade the region above.

-The American composer Philip Glass has written a symphonic cantata named Itaipu, in honour of the structure.
+The American composer Philip Glass has written a symphonic cantata named Itaipu in honor of the structure.

 The Santa Maria Ecological Corridor now connects the Iguaçu National Park with the protected margins of Lake Itaipu, and via these margins with the Ilha Grande National Park.